mikestagney/spotify-music-advisor/README.md

 Before the user can do anything, the user must get authenticated:

-* The users is given a link to follow and confirm access
+* The user is given a link to follow and confirm access
 * Spotifiy's API will send an authorization code to the App's server
 * The App uses the code to request an access token from Spotify's API
 * If all goes well, the user is authenticated